rafayelm/python-test/README.md

     -   Reading sensitive information from environment variables or a local configuration file.
 -   **Testing:**  Integration tests are missing, consider:
     -   Adding integration tests to check logic with DB
+-   **Performance:**  Depending on DB and app resources, app could perform better using Pandas.
+Consider:
+    -   Adding another query endpoint with querying from DB with filters only, and then aggregating with Pandas.

 **Usage:**